kolibri/chessboard/README.md

 ### Change pieces

-The default pieces are hte unicode symboly of the current font type.
+The default pieces are the unicode symbols of the current font type.
-You can replace them with you own images by setting them as background for the fields:
+You can replace them with your own images by setting them as background for the fields:

 ```css
 /* adjust background colors of fields */